 - With the front of house performance duty person, set up/straighten up the stage, remove trash. - Communicate with the performers to see what set up they want and to note set changes mark on a program so you can be of quick assistance.
 Ask performers what their lighting preferences are and mark changes on your program. - Allen wrench the back doors of the auditorium so they do not click when the performers are coming on and off the stage. - Unlock the back of house door, room 308 (if needed as a warm up space), and any other rooms that have been reserved for the event.
 Once artist is ready, lock 308.
-Please make sure the piano is covered. - 301 should not be used as a green room - If the artist is ready, open doors 1⁄2 hour prior to show time and stand by the door, pass out programs, and provide general information and assistance. - Flash the under balcony lights a couple of minutes before the show starts and then turn them off - Remember to put the lights back on for intermission and at the end of the performance. - Open the door for the performers as they enter and exit the auditorium throughout the performance, and clap for them so the audience follows your example. - Be attentive to performers needs.
+Please make sure the piano is covered. - 301 should not be used as a green room - If the artist is ready, open doors no later than 15 minutes prior to show time (a half hour is preferred, especially for larger performances) and stand by the door, pass out programs, and provide general information and assistance. - Turn the under balcony lights on and off a couple of minutes before the show starts and then turn them off - Remember to put the lights back on for intermission and at the end of the performance. - Open the door for the performers as they enter and exit the auditorium throughout the performance, and clap for them so the audience follows your example. - Be attentive to performers needs.
 Do not talk or eat in the immediate backstage area.
 This is distracting and problematic for performers. - After the performance, prop the door open and clean up the auditorium and break down the stage. - After auditorium clears, break down stage and remove trash with the front of house person. - Close the windows, plug in pianos, lock the auditorium and turn off all the lights - At the end of the event, check the aud and 308, with the front-of-house person, straighten up spaces, turn off lights and lock up.